dotnet/upgrade-assistant/CONTRIBUTING.md

 Start a discussion on the [repository issue tracker](https://github.com/dotnet/upgrade-assistant/issues).

 ## Bugs and feature requests?
-For non-security related bugs, please [log a new issue](https://github.com/dotnet/upgrade-assistant/issues).
+For non-security related bugs, please [log a new issue](https://github.com/dotnet/upgrade-assistant/issues) or simply click [this link](https://github.com/dotnet/upgrade-assistant/issues/new?assignees=&labels=bug&template=20_bug_report.md).

 ## How to submit a PR